dotnet/docs/docs/framework/serialization/xml-schema-def-tool-gen.md

 ---
-title: "How to: Use the XML Schema Definition Tool to Generate Classes and XML Schema Documents | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Use the XML Schema Definition Tool to Generate Classes and XML Schema Documents" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"